jensenemily/jensenemily.github.io/index.md

 excerpt: "About Me..."
 ---

+**I will be joining the faculty in the Electrical, Computer and Energy Engineering Department at the University of Colorado, Boulder**

-**I am currently a Postdoctoral Researcher in the EECS department at UC Berkeley**
+**I am currently a postdoctoral researcher at UC Berkeley**

 **About me:** I received a B.S.
 Degree in Engineering Mathematics & Statistics from the University of California, Berkeley in 2015, after which I was a research assistant in the Department of Computing & Mathematical Sciences at Caltech.
 I received a Ph.D. degree in the Electrical & Computer Engineering department at the University of California, Santa Barbara (UCSB) in 2020, where I was advised by Professor Bassam Bamieh and I research focus was in the areas of optimal and distributed control.
 I am the recipient of the UC Regents’ Graduate Fellowship (2016), and of the Zonta Amelia Earhart Fellowship (2019).
 In 2021, I was a postdoctoral researcher in the Mechanical and Industrial Engineering Department at Northeastern University.
 I am currently a postdoctoral researcher in the department of Electrical Engineering and Computer Science at the University of California, Berkeley, where I am advised by Murat Arcak.